rohan-g0re/Leetcode/REVISION/arrays-2pointers-sliding_window/max_subarray_sum.md

 ```
 1. if the curr_sum is -ve --> restart your sum to zero and move ahead
-2. if the curr sum is +ve --> kepe it and move ahead
+2. if the curr sum is +ve --> keep it and move ahead
 ```

 ### CODE